The Australian Network for Plant Conservation Incorporated (ABN : 70 861 480 818) is:

 - publishes plant conservation techniques and guidelines

 - holds workshops and courses in conservation and rehabilitation techniques

 - promotes an ecological focus in on-ground conservation, rehabilitation and management of remnant vegetation, threatened plants and ecological communities

 - holds a biennial national conference alternating with a themed forum, with associated workshops (1st forum in 2007)

 - provides members with a quarterly bulletin and discounts for workshops and conferences

 - provides information and updates through this website and the ANPC News

 - is affiliated with other bodies.

-ANPC has a National Office in Canberra.
-The office is staffed by two part-time employees, sometimes assisted by volunteers.
+The ANPC has a National Office in Canberra.
+The office is staffed by one part-time employee assisted by volunteers.
 If you are interested in becoming a volunteer, please contact the National Office.

 The ANPC’s activities are overseen by a committee which represents a range of stakeholders in plant conservation.
 Many members actively contribute to projects.